doridori/Pilot/README.md

 Annotation that can be applied to a `PilotFrame` subclass which signifies that it should be ignored for all stack callback operations.
 Very useful for handling scoped data within the stack

+##The `PresenterBasedFrameLayout`

+Base [class](https://github.com/doridori/Pilot/blob/master/android/lib/app/src/main/java/com/kodroid/pilot/lib/android/PresenterBasedFrameLayout.java) that can be extended for RichViews which accepts Presenter setting.
+Needs a [`@Presenter`](https://github.com/doridori/Pilot/blob/master/android/lib/app/src/main/java/com/kodroid/pilot/lib/android/Presenter.java) annotation to be present.

+##The `PilotActivity`

+Base Activity that handles a PilotStack for you and handles core View changes based upon stack transitions (if you are using Views).
+See this releated ticket for pending improvments here.

 #General Concepts

 ##Single-Activity Application